CelliesProjects/ESP32_VS1053_Stream/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7571166c872e4dc8a899382389b73f8e)](https://app.codacy.com/gh/CelliesProjects/ESP32_VS1053_Stream?utm_source=github.com&utm_medium=referral&utm_content=CelliesProjects/ESP32_VS1053_Stream&utm_campaign=Badge_Grade_Settings)

-A streaming library for esp32, esp32-wrover, esp32-c3, esp32-s2 and esp32-s3 with a separate VS1053 codec chip.
+An audio library for esp32, esp32-wrover, esp32-c3, esp32-s2 and esp32-s3 with a separate VS1053 codec chip.
+This library plays http, insecure https and chunked radio streams.
+Does not play hls radio streams.

-This library plays mp3, ogg, aac and flac files and streams.
+Also plays mp3, m4a, ogg and flac files from local media.

 - Supported codecs are **mp3**, **ogg**, **aac-adts**, **aac-adif**, **aac-m4a** and **16 bit flac**.
 - Supported stream methods are http and insecure https.
 - Streams can be chunked.
-- Also plays **mp3**, **ogg** and **flac** files from sdcard or any mounted filesystem.
+- Also plays **mp3**, **m4a**, **ogg** and **flac** files from sdcard or any mounted filesystem.

 Very lightweight, has a binary footprint of less than 7kB excluding the psram buffer.